 Dr. Cliff Oliver is an award-winning photographer, past photography instructor for the San Diego Natural History Museum, cutting-edge integrative health care professional and international workshop leader.
+He created and taught the first 5-day immersion iPhone photography workshop at Hollyhock, Canada’s premier Leadership Learning Center.
 His images have been on the cover of Wild Bird magazine, on display at Scripps Oceanography Institute, and in multiple first-place finishes in the International Exhibition of Photography Del Mar.
-One of his iPhone images received an honorable mention in the recent Athenaeum 23rd annual juried exhibition.
-He has displayed images at Art Speaks: Expressions of Hope and Healing.
-He has produced a series of books, called Zen I, II and III that are original images that promote inner peace.
-The latest one contains images all from the iPhone.
-He teaches individuals and groups the skills of capturing iPhone/mobile photographs and how to create personalized works of art. www.DrCliffOliver.com
+The San Diego Natural History Museum’s, Birds of the World centennial exhibition featured several of his images.
+One of his iPhone images received an honorable mention in the Athenaeum 23rd Annual Juried Exhibition.
+He has displayed images at Art Speaks: Expressions of Hope and Healing and has produced a series of books, called Zen I, II, III, IV, V, VI, VII and VIII that are original images that promote inner peace.
+In the last five books all of the images were taken on the iPhone.
+This past summer he created a 100-page e-book, iPhone Photography—Getting Started: Discover How to Setup Your iPhone Quickly and Efficiently, Plus Tips on Apps and Gear.
+He teaches individuals and groups the skills of capturing iPhone/mobile photographs and then how to create personalized works of art. www.DrCliffOliver.com

 Victoria Polyak is a professional artist and art educator who was born and raised in Kiev, Ukraine, and now considers beautiful La Jolla her home.
 Victoria has a bachelor’s degree in architecture, master’s degree in visual art, and a State of California art teaching credential.
 Victoria’s art has won numerous awards and is in many private and public collections.
 The artist has taught college extension classes and school enrichment programs.
 Victoria currently teaches art at an independent school in San Diego. www.victoriapolyak.com